Wireless Card Solution

 Seamlessly integrates with the standard Linux wireless network framework (cfg80211).
 All development can be based on standard Linux APIs.

-- Easy Development: Lightweight Host driver with minimal porting effort and low maintenance cost
+- Easy Development: Lightweight Host-Side driver with minimal porting effort and low maintenance cost

 - High Stability: Leverages Linux's mature network stack and power management mechanisms